 - The IPTV service: does it have a standalone app or not?

-You need a set-top box or a streaming stick if you’re using a digital TV without IPTV capabilities.
+You need a set-top box or a streaming stick using a digital TV without IPTV capabilities.
 These boxes include MAG, Android, FireStick, and dedicated IPTV boxes.

 The setup process varies depending on whether the service has a standalone app.